DavesCodeMusings/CloudPi/docs/install-ansible-and-system-updates.md

 By the end of this step, you will have:
 1. Installed an up-to-date version of Ansible from Python Pip using the [install-ansible.sh](https://github.com/DavesCodeMusings/CloudPi/blob/main/install-ansible.sh) shell script.
-1. Upgraded the operating system software to the latest available patch levels with the [upgrade-system.yml](https://github.com/DavesCodeMusings/CloudPi/blob/main/upgrade-system.yml) Ansible playbook.
+1. Updated the operating system software to the latest available patch levels with the [update-system.yml](https://github.com/DavesCodeMusings/CloudPi/blob/main/update-system.yml) Ansible playbook.

 ## Can you skip it?
 Ansible is used to automate mundane tasks.
 If you enjoy countless hours of error-prone typing while staring at a terminal screen, you can certainly skip this and do everything manually.
 I wouldn't recommend it, and it really runs counter to the whole reason for this project.
 But, there's always that one person who likes to _do it all from command-line_.
 If this sounds like something you'd enjoy, stop reading and head on over to [Arch Linux](https://archlinux.org/) or [Linux From Scratch](https://www.linuxfromscratch.org/) and geek out.